 We’ve reached the mid-point of my Advanced Collaborative Support project, “Deriving Basic Illustration Metadata.”
 Right now, sitting on a supercomputer named Big Red at Indiana University, is a rather remarkable dataset: every illustrated page from every Google- scanned volume in the HathiTrust Digital Library for the period 1800-1850.
 Although the image processing pipeline we are using is not new, working at this scale is.

 A working hypothesis of historical studies of illustration is that graphic elements in printed objects exhibit technical and stylistic similarity over time, but this development is uneven.
 That is to say, illustrations “change with the times” at different rates.
-On the one hand, the emergence of new techniques like lithography will exert a competitive pressure within the book market and prompt artisans to explore the affordances of the new medium.
+On the one hand, the emergence of new techniques like lithography will exert a competitive pressure within the book market and prompt artisans to explore the affordances of the new method.
 On the other hand, reuse of woodblocks and other at-hand materials remains appealing for financial reasons.
 In some cases, a “vintage” style may even be desirable.

 Before attempting to characterize this “unevenness” computationally, many smaller steps are necessary.
 The first step involves putting together a dataset of images that can plausibly represent the breadth of printed illustrations for a period in time.
 My project’s 50-year sample pushes up against the limits of what can be stored on disk for a project, but HTRC’s resources make possible what would be otherwise unimaginable for a graduate student.
 Although choosing a start year at the beginning of a century has no direct relationship to innovation in image production, 50 years is roughly the length of a Kondratiev cycle.
 At the very least, five decades should generate plenty of real historical signal.

 What do I mean by “signal”?
 At the end of the project, each illustration in the dataset will be encoded as a vector of numbers.
 This allows for calculating similarities between images.
-All other things being equal, we would expect similar images to loosely correlate with each other in time.
+All other things being equal, we would expect similar layouts, textures, and subject matter to loosely correlate with one other in time.
 By building “nearest neighbor” maps for certain types of images, we can test whether this is the case and also discover moments of aesthetic anachronism, when older styles reappear.
 The following sections discuss our progress, making some detours to discuss problems that future researchers may face when using HathiTrust for image rather than text analysis.

-Choose a Subset of Volumes
+Choosing a Subset of Volumes

 There were 500,013 qualifying volumes (as of August 2019) in HATHITRUST for the first half of the nineteenth century.
 To come up with this list of unique volume ids, I